The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 best portable water filter

-Gravity filters take away all the hard pumping and squeezing and instead with gravity filters water flows from a top bag through the filter into a bottom bag.
+Gravity filters eliminate the hard pumping and squeezing; instead, water flows from a top bag through the filter into a bottom suitcase.

-They’re great for setting up at your campsite and just leaving them to do their own thing but because they take more time they’re less good for that quick stop by a stream to refill your water bottles.
+They’re great for setting up at your campsite and just leaving them to do their own thing, but because they take more time, they’re less suitable for that quick stop by a stream to refill your water bottles.

 6. Sawyer 1 Gallon Gravity System